DevanjanMaiti/RPi_Smart_Camera_Basic/README.md

+This project uses a cheap RPi3 and Pi Camera v1 to create a low-cost replacement for commercially available cameras that offer only motion detection (faulty!) and expensive cloud storage for months of recording.

+Instead, this project uses a light-weight TFLite object recognition model that detects multiple objects such as persons or cars and triggers recording of images or videos only when objects of interest are detected.
+These images/videos are then uploaded to a connected Google Drive account from where user can monitor relevant activities.

+This project was created since commercially available cameras today don't have this basic brain and keep sending notifications for any random movement in its field of view.
+This creates unnecessary triggers to the user and makes finding real incidents a nightmare.

+Please follow the steps below to set up your own simple Rpi Smart Camera:

 1. Follow the steps in Raspberry_Pi_Guide.md from Step 1a till Step 1c.
 2. Run Step 1d using Option 1; model .zip can be downloaded directly from this repo in case you face any challenges with Google storage API.
 3. Replace the "TFLite_detection_webcam.py" file in "tflite1" directory with the version available in this repository.